Skip to content

 The participants were also found to be 20% less receptive to insulin after two nights of sleep deprivation, and interestingly their gut flora then mirrored the gut flora of previously observed subjects who were either clinically obese, or had metabolic disorders.
 Lack of sleep has long been linked to obesity, however it has never fully been understood exactly how the two are linked, other than that disturbed sleep seems to reduce our cells sensitivity to insulin.
 This puts a huge burden on the body as more and more insulin is needed to regulate blood glucose levels, which may eventually lead to the development of either type two diabetes or obesity.

 The findings of this study are interesting and merit much further investigation, as we could find that changes caused to the microbiome as a result of poor sleep habits are at least partially responsible for the insulin insensitivity and other metabolic conditions that are linked to a lack of sleep.
 Larger clinical trials will need to be run to replicate these initial findings on a much larger scale.
-However, if you are anything like me, and therefore rather 'fond of' your pillow, then you won't need any more persuasion to make sure you are getting enough z's every night.
+However, if you are anything like me, and therefore rather 'fond of your pillow', then you won't need any more persuasion to make sure you are getting enough zzz's every night.

 A second study 2, carried out by an International team of researchers from the UK and Spain, has found strong evidence, suggesting that the contrary is also true.
 Not only does our sleep affect our microbiome, but our microbiome also affects our sleep.